sumotoy/TM16xxRAW/README.md

 FAQ

   - Can be used as alternative to ricardo batista one?
 NO
   - Can be used in SPI?
-NO, data pin should switched in input so will interfere with other SPI devices
+NO, data pin should works as IN/OUT so will interfere with other SPI devices
   - Can work at 3.3v?
 Yes and No. Chip works at 5V, you'll need a signal translator (with one channel bidirectional)
   - Keyboard scan interfere with leds?
 NO. Look at schematics.
   - Can I mix leds, 7seg displays, matrix led, switches, etc?
 YES, when extra modules are ready.
   - Can I work with led memory map and send all changes one time?
 YES.
+  - Can I partecipate to development?
+Of course YES but wait a beta first.

 What is working now?